 This post contains affiliate links.
 Please read my full disclosure here.
-As an Amazon Associate I earn from qualifying purchases.

 I love Instant Pot Corned Beef and Cabbage, but I love good old school, southern cabbage, too!
 Growing up we have always enjoyed cabbage...even fried cabbage!

-How To Cut Cabbage for Boiling
+How To Cut the Cabbage

 Slice the cabbage in half to create 2 portions.
 Slice the core/stem out of both.
 Then slice each piece in half.
 You should have 4 smaller chunks of cabbage.
 From there, slice each into smaller strips.